|Nutritional Guidelines (per serving)|

 Typically compound butter is rolled into cylinders and chilled or even frozen, and then slices or pats are served on steaks, fish or vegetables.
-That's the technique I describe below.
-But you could also pack the butter into ramekins, smooth the tops, cover with plastic and then store in the refrigerator or freezer.

 - 1 lb.
 (4 sticks) unsalted butter

 - 1 large shallot (or 2 medium shallots)

 - 3 tbsp. lemon juice (about one lemon's worth)